GWFrank/ItC-2020/Itc_Sequential_Logic.md

   - Enabled Flip-flop
     - ![Enabled Flip-flop](https://i.imgur.com/l9kFDFo.png =x120)
     - A multiplexer + A D Flip-Flop
+    - The enable input decide when $D$ should pass through

   - Resettable Flip-flop
+    - If $Reset$ is 1, Q is forced to be 0
+    - Else, it behaves like a normal D flip-flop

   - Settable Flip-flop
+    - It's like the resettable flip-flop, but is forcing 1

   - Memory Register
     - Register Implementation